cfe-lab/Kive/INSTALL.md

 The PostgreSQL server will be automatically started when you reboot your system through a LaunchDaemon script that was installed by MacPorts at `/Library/LaunchDaemons/org.macports.postgresql93-server.plist`.
 To inspect what this script is actually doing, you can look at the contents of the wrapper `/opt/local/etc/LaunchDaemons/org.macports.postgresql93-server/postgresql93-server.wrapper`.
 Note that if you used a database location or name other than the MacPorts default, then you may need to modify this wrapper accordingly.

+#### Installing on Ubuntu

+Install the database server, client, and administrative tools with the package manager.

+    sudo apt-get install postgresql postgresql-contrib postgresql-client

+Create a password for the `postgres` user.

+    sudo -u postgres psql postgres
+    \password postgres

+Press Control+D twice to exit the Postgres prompt and log out of the postgres account.

+The database server should already have been started when you installed postgresql, and will be automatically restarted on reboot.
+If you need to start or restart the server, see `man pg_ctlcluster`.

+The postgresql data directory will have been put in a default place, likely `/var/lib/postgresql/9.3/main`.
+You can figure out where the data directory is by typing `show data_directory;` into the postgres prompt.
+Don't worry about creating a database yet, that will get done later on.

 Installing psycopg2
 ------------------
 Psycopg is a PostgreSQL adaptor for Python.
 It is mandatory in order for Django to use a PostgreSQL database.
 Instructions for downloading and installing it may be found at [initd.org](http://initd.org/psycopg/).